jdede/inet-showcases/docs/wireless/pcaprecording/index.md

 *.router1.pcapRecorder[1].pcapFile = "results/router1.eth.pcap"
 *.router1.pcapRecorder[1].moduleNamePatterns = "eth[*]"
 ```

+We configure `host1`'s pcap recorder to use the 802.11 link layer headers, and `ethHost1`'s pcap recorder to use ethernet link layer headers.
+Since `router1` has two different kinds of interfaces (eth and ppp), both of them can only be recorded using two pcap recorder modules, each set to the appropriate link layer header type.
+The `moduleNamePatterns` parameter is set to match the link layer header type, so only those packets are recorded.
+Otherwise, there would be packets that cant be made sense of by the pcap progams.
+TODO: rewrite

+## Results

+The following video shows the traffic in the network:

+<video autoplay loop controls src="pcap1.mp4" onclick="this.paused ? this.play() : this.pause();"></video>

 TODO: dumpProtocols: selects which protocols to dump to the trace
 the same thing can be selected with the moduleNamePatterns